Scale (map): Large scale, medium scale, small scale

-A map is classified as small scale or large scale or sometimes medium scale.
-Small scale refers to world maps or maps of large regions such as continents or large nations.
+A small-scale map cover large regions, such as world maps, continents or large nations.
 In other words, they show large areas of land on a small space.
 They are called small scale because the representative fraction is relatively small.

 Large-scale maps show smaller areas in more detail, such as county maps or town plans might.
 Such maps are called large scale because the representative fraction is relatively large.
 For instance a town plan, which is a large-scale map, might be on a scale of 1:10,000, whereas the world map, which is a small scale map, might be on a scale of 1:100,000,000.

 The following table describes typical ranges for these scales but should not be considered authoritative because there is no standard:

 The terms are sometimes used in the absolute sense of the table, but other times in a relative sense.
 For example, a map reader whose work refers solely to large-scale maps (as tabulated above) might refer to a map at 1:500,000 as small-scale.

 In the English language, the word large-scale is often used to mean "extensive".
 However, as explained above, cartographers use the term "large scale" to refer to less extensive maps – those that show a smaller area.
 Maps that show an extensive area are "small scale" maps.
 This can be a cause of confusion.